TerminalsandCoffee/terraform-beginner-bootcamp-2023/README.md

 The bash script is found at [bin/generate_tfrc_credentials](bin/generate_tfrc_credentials)

-The workaround is manually generate a token in Terraform Cloud
+The workaround is to manually generate a token in Terraform Cloud

 [](https://app.terraform.io/app/settings/tokens?source=terraform-login)